falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one *(Pipeline line 11)*:
 ![Undistort and original image][image5]

 #### 2. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.